• Home

 Recommended Video

-According to the professional firm’s Winter Intern Pulse Survey, Gen Z will sacrifice on average $5,000 of their salary to achieve a better work-life balance.
+According to the professional firm’s Winter Intern Pulse Survey, Gen Z will sacrifice, on average, $5,000 of their salary to achieve a better work-life balance.
 At the same time, a staggering 92% expressed at least some interest in achieving a C-suite or senior executive role.

 Still, the survey, which includes responses from 361 KPMG U.S. winter interns across the firm’s various sectors, found that nearly a quarter (24%) say they want the “always available” mentality eliminated from the list of traditional workplace practices.
-Another fifth want to ditch the 9-to-5 entirely.
+Another fifth want to ditch the nine-to-five entirely.

 “Gen Z is redefining what success looks like,” said Derek Thomas, national partner-in-charge of university talent acquisition at KPMG, in a statement.
 “They want to reach the top professionally, but they want a life outside of work while they’re getting there.”